FMIA Guest: Nick Hardwick on Taking Proactive Approach to Brain Health

 This has been anything but a typical NFL offseason for me.
 If you follow me on either Instagram or Twitter, you know I recently undertook an intensive, six-week brain treatment protocol at the Brain Treatment Center where I live in San Diego.
 It’s an affiliate of the USC Center for Neurorestoration, a progressive brain health clinic focusing on the intersection of physics and neuroscience.

-I was turned on to the treatment from a great friend of mine who spent a decade as a U.S. Navy SEAL, Pat Dossett.
+I was turned on to the treatment from a great friend of mine, Pat Dossett, who spent a decade as a U.S. Navy SEAL.
 Upon his departure from the SEALs, he earned his MBA at the Wharton School of Business at the University of Pennsylvania, followed by several years working at Google.
 Pat is one of those people that when he offers advice, you take it, without thinking twice.

 While he was by all accounts succeeding in his post-military transition, he still didn’t feel like he was quite operating at nearly as high a cognitive level as he could be.
 From my perspective, it felt very familiar in my post-football life.